 About the Author

-Dixon is known for his advancements in the field of quarter tone music.
+Dixon is well-known for his advancements in the field of quarter tone music.
 His book, Quarter Tone Technique for Saxophone, is the first of its kind.
 This book explorers the possibilities of this music and its application on saxophone farther than anyone else in the past has.
 His unique compositions use this extended technique to create new sound atmospheres which were previously unexplored.

 Dixon, along with Evan Smith, co-leads Ghost House, a six-member modern jazz group known for its original compositions.
 His compositions for this group explore his own modern composition ideas, while remaining true to the rich tradition of jazz music.
-This group is set to record and release an album within the next few years.

 Dixon performs in a variety of venues, including Chris’s Jazz Cafe, the Washington Banquet and Catering, Sandi Pointe Coastal Bistro, Shanghai Jazz, and the Tuckahoe Inn, as well as Rowan University, NJMEA Convention, and the University of Maryland.
 He is based in South Jersey, where he primarily performs, but he also occasionally travels out-of-state.